Skip to main content

 ID-Theft-Icon---whiteare there any scams i should know about?

 The IRS releases what they call the “Dirty Dozen” each year with the top 12 scams they find.
-They release a new scam daily, so you can stay up to date with the 2022 and 2023 lists by checking out the IRS website.
+They release a new scam daily, so you can stay up to date with the 2025 lists by checking out the IRS website.

 QUICK TIP: The IRS will always contact you via mail before ever trying to reach you over the phone.
 If someone calls you claiming to be from the IRS and you are not aware they were trying to contact you, ask the caller to provide their name and badge number, then call them back using the main IRS number: 1-800-366-4484.